-- Children also take part in activities to develop the environment around them by using their artistic skills.
-They have decorated the porch and inside corridor by working with a local artist - Helen Cooper, creating work based on the surrounding village in different mediums.
-KS1 and KS2 have worked with another local artist - Sue Walton, to create work for the Wyvern Theatre in Swindon for Christmas and on individual year group projects.
+Children also take part in activities to develop the environment around them by using their artistic skills.
+They have decorated the porch with a local artist - Helen Cooper, creating work based on the surrounding village in different mediums.
+In 2019 all children took part in decorating the area outside the school office with artist Steve Porter.
+KS1 and KS2 have worked with another local artist - Sue Dent, to create work for the Wyvern Theatre in Swindon for Christmas and on individual year group projects.
+We are hoping to start a new block of art work across all year groups from in 2020 with a local artist.
+This will see each year group focusing on an art form from different countries around the world, accumulating in an art gallery evening in the Village Hall.

 In January 2016 the children worked in year groups with a specialist art teacher who created mini projects with them, over several afternoons to continue to inspire and hone their art skills: